stijnmasschelein/honours_resources/README.md

 ### Student topics

 <details> <summary> Click for a list of topics of 2022 Students </summary>
+- Peer Effect on Green Bond Issuance
+- The impact of dividend change announcements - information transmission and peer effects
+- The effect of geopolitical risk on the volatility of futures markets
+- Economic Policy Uncertainty and the Yield Curve
+- Modern Slavery and Cross-Border Mergers and Acquisitions
+- Founders' gender diversity and information quality: Evidence from reward crowdfunding projects
+- Managing Climate Change: The link between mandatory emissions disclosure and use of executive environmental incentives
+- Inflation and You: The use of multi-class portfolios to hedge inflation risk
+- Benefits and Drawbacks of DeFI for consumers
+- Understanding Cryptoassets through Valuation Models
 </details>

 <details> <summary> Click for a list of topics of 2021 Students </summary>